 According to section 8 of the Criminal Justice Act 1967, “a court or jury, in determining whether a person has committed an offence… shall decide whether he did intend or foresee that result by reference to all the evidence, drawing such inferences from the evidence as appear proper in the circumstances”.
 However, a person can act intentionally or recklessly.

-The Distinction between a person acting with intention and acting recklessly
+The distinction between acting with intention and acting recklessly